We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-bfmccarthy +0 points · over 5 years ago
+bfmccarthy +0 points · about 6 years ago

 UV is known to damage plastics so I might be a little nervous about putting my mask and hose in there.
 Another thing is you are hoping some magical invisible light or gas will do something for you base on faith and data.
 We all know soap and water are miraculous in their ability to destroy germs.
 And another thing, OSA is a growth industry but do you think you could enter the market with a new CPAP machine and masks??
 Not too likely BUT hey everybody is a germophobe these days so lets sell them a $300.00 machine and tell them they still have to clean their equipment weekly but this machine cleans everything daily.
 Buy a second humidifier chamber, hose, and mask then clean and swap at will.
 By the way how many people have died in the last 30 years from dirty CPAP equipment?
 If this was a real issue RESMED and PHILLIPS and everybody else would have cleaning machines.
 Just rinse your humidifier and mask every morning.
 DO the 30 minute soak once a week.
 Put your mask on and take a nap and put that $300.00 towards a nice cruise.